-This is an expert level topic, please avoid this feature unless you feel that you understand the implications and concecuences of it.
-Note that using this feature goes against the self-contained material principle present in the guidelines.
+This is an expert level topic, please avoid this feature unless you feel that you understand the implications and consequences of it.
+Note that using this feature goes against the self-contained material principle present in the future proof guidelines.

-Technical note: Currently, inclusions within inclusions are not supportted, due to loop detection and security validation reasons.
+Technical note: Currently, inclusions within inclusions are not supported, due to loop detection and security validation reasons.

 For all current types of inclusions the inclusion happens at the time of compilation, which means that the source will be fetched when the question gets compiled and will stay in the cached compilation product.
 Compilation happens during the first use of the question after it has been saved or the cache has been purged.

 The logic will not track changes to the source material, if one wants to fetch it again one must re-compile the question, either by purging the caches or by editing the question.

 Note that in the current solution during export we export only the source address and the exported material will only work if the address is accessible at the end that imports it.

 The simpler inclusion type is the CASText2 include-block, which will simply place CASText2-code from a given address at the blocks location.
 Note that one may need to be careful with the format of the context and included code, the include logic assumes that the code is of the same format as the context, so if your included content is in Markdown-format including it directly to HTML-context may cause trouble.